 The Equity Shares offered through the Red Herring Prospectus are proposed to be listed on SME Platform of NSE ("NSE Emerge").
 Our Company has received "In-Principle" approval from the NSE Emerge for the listing of the Equity Shares pursuant to letter dated December 03, 2024.
 For the purpose of the Issue, NSE is the Designated Stock Exchange.
-A copy of the Red Herring Prospectus was filed and a copy of the Prospectus shall be filed with the RoC in accordance with Sections 26(4) and 32 of the Companies Act, 2013.
-For details of the material contracts and documents that were made available for inspection from the date of the Red Herring Prospectus until the Bid / Issue Closing Date, see "Material Contracts and Documents for Inspection" on page 302.
+A copy of the Red Herring Prospectus and the Prospectus shall be filed with the RoC in accordance with Sections 26(4) and 32 of the Companies Act, 2013.
+For details of the material contracts and documents available for inspection from the date of the Red Herring Prospectus until the Bid / Issue Closing Date, see "Material Contracts and Documents for Inspection" on page 294.